AU Esports Expands Equipment

 The esports lab originally had 10 computers, but will now house 22.
 An additional computer will be installed in the Black Bird Media Lab to increase broadcast capabilities, allowing the program to put on high-quality streams of live matches, as well as opening up new production possibilities.

 “The high demand for access to computers makes scheduling practices and matches difficult at times,” said Justin Lambright, faculty advisor for esports.
-“For games like Overwatch, which have six players on a team, we will now be able to have the starters and subs scrimmage together in one location instead of having some players in their dorm rooms or off campus for practice.”
+“For games like Overwatch, which have six players on a team, we will now be able to have the starters and subs scrimmage together in one location instead of having some players in the residence halls or off campus for practice.”

 Follow Anderson University esports on Twitch to keep up-to-date with the latest competitions.